It can be overwhelming dealing with an accident, injury or car accident - and then having to find the right doctor and deal with insurance companies.

 To hire an attorney you should meet with the attorney first to get to know them and check out their office.
 At that meeting, you will often sign a fee agreement and other documents to allow the attorney to obtain the evidence necessary to build your case against the at-fault party.

 The G.R.
-Johnson Law firm will mail these documents to you in an informative New Client Orientation Packet if it’s more convenient for you to review and complete them at home.
+Johnson Law Firm will mail these documents to you in an informative New Client Orientation Packet if it’s more convenient for you to review and complete them at home.

 The G.R.
-Johnson Law firm does not charge a fee for its services in personal injury cases before the case recovers money for you.
+Johnson Law Firm does not charge a fee for its services in personal injury cases before the case recovers money for you.
 Once that occurs, we charge a fee of one third of the amount of money recovered.

-The G.R.
-Johnson Law firm will initially pay the costs to prosecute your case so you don’t have to.
-The Oregon State Bar ethics rules require the law firm to be reimbursed for the costs advanced, whether or not money is recovered in your case.
+We will initially pay the costs to prosecute your case so you don’t have to.
+Oregon State Bar ethics rules require the law firm to be reimbursed for the costs advanced, whether or not money is recovered in your case.

 We outline exactly what you should do when you are in a car accident on our Auto Accident page.
 Additionally, if you’ve been in an accident with a driver under the influence of alcohol or drugs, there is specific information you should know about this kind of accident.
 We cover this on our DUI/DWI Accidents page.